 The Office of Online Learning works closely in conjunction with multiple campus partners to provide “quality learning opportunities that empower individuals to achieve their goals,” whether through online, hybrid, or face-to-face modalities.
 The Canvas learning management system is a flexible online environment within which students and faculty can participate in “innovative learning experiences in a supportive and inclusive environment.”
 To support these efforts, the Office of Online Learning strives to reach the following goals:

 - To promote student engagement in online and hybrid courses;

 - To encourage innovative teaching and learning practices that meet the needs of a diverse student population;

 - To create an academically rigorous and relevant learning environment;

 - To facilitate college-wide commitment that supports access, student development, student success, and academic goal completion;

 - To support faculty and student use of learning technologies; and

 - To use peer-review and data-driven processes to assess courses and services.

-The Office of Online Learning is located in Arts & Sciences II room 303.
+The Office of Online Learning is located in the Technology Center Room 101.

 Instructional Design Assistant